WellAndGood/TechBlogHandlebars/README.md

 # Overview

 This document describes the components of a tech blog using Javascript, Node, Express, sessions, and is deployed on Heroku.
+Why did we create a tech blog?
+Because we know for a fact that the world needs another one!

 # Appearance
 Once loaded, the generated HTML page should look like this: